How to Import Stripe Data into Notion and Build Custom Dashboards

 - Chrome Extension: Install the Note API Connector Chrome Extension to use Note API Connector in Notion.

-Once installed, simply authenticate your Notion account, grant the necessary permissions, and start creating API requests effortlessly.
+Simply authenticate your Notion account, grant the necessary permissions, and start creating API requests effortlessly.

 👉 Follow the official setup guide for step-by-step instructions.